Resources for Small Businesses

 - Minnesota: Interest-free loans from $2,500-$35,000 are available through certified lenders

-- New Jersey: NJEDA launched several initiatives, including a grant program, a loan program, and a guarantee program
+- New Jersey: NJEDA launched several initiatives, including a loan program and a guarantee program

 - New Mexico: The State of New Mexico is offering a loan guarantee program as well as a loan program for manufacturing businesses

-- New York: The NYC Small Business Continuity Loan Fund will offer grants up to $75,000 for businesses with fewer than 100 employees; the Employee Retention Grant Program will grant up to $27,000 for businesses with 1-4 employees; Renaissance Economic Development Corporation is launching an Emergency Small Business Relief Program for small businesses located in select NYC neighborhoods
+- New York: The NYC Small Business Continuity Loan Fund will offer grants up to $75,000 for businesses with fewer than 100 employees; Renaissance Economic Development Corporation is launching an Emergency Small Business Relief Program for small businesses located in select NYC neighborhoods; the West Side Small Business Grants (WSSBG) of $5,000 to $10,000 will fill gaps in funding by prioritizing businesses owned by people of color, immigrants, and women; the Erie County RDC is offering disaster relief business loans to qualified Erie County businesses

-- North Carolina: The NC COVID-19 Rapid Recovery Lending Program is seeking additional funding to offer more loans to small businesses and family farms
+- North Carolina: The NC COVID-19 Rapid Recovery Lending Program is seeking additional funding to offer more loans to small businesses and family farms; Carolina Small Business Development Fund is offering various loan programs; LISC is partnering with the City of Charlotte on the Micro Business Relief Fund that will offer $10,000 grants to eligible businesses with less than five employees

 - Oregon: Small businesses located in the Jade District or Old Town Chinatown neighborhoods of Portland can apply for grants through the Jade District-Oldtown COVID-19 Small Business Response Fund

-- Washington: The City of Seattle will launch a Business Stabilization Fund offering grants up to $10,000; Amazon is creating a $5 million Neighborhood Small Business Relief Fund to provide cash grants to Seattle small businesses that need assistance.
+- Washington: Amazon is creating a $5 million Neighborhood Small Business Relief Fund to provide cash grants to Seattle small businesses that need assistance.

 Next Street Recovery & Resiliency Solutions